-In this guide we’ll take a look at the best bee hives for the UK market.
+In this guide we’ll take a look at the best beehives for aspiring beekeepers.

 I’ve compared size, design, build quality and cost